amine7777/katacoda-scenarios/ansible/ansible-vault/step1.md

 `ansible-playbook simple_playbook.yml --ask-vault-pass`{{execute}}

-Now you need to enter the password that you have chosen for **.secret.yml** file.
+Now you need to enter the vault password that you have chosen for **.secret.yml** file.
 After entring the password ansible will create a user.